fangq/mcx/README.md

                               16 X  output exit position (3)
                               32 V  output exit direction (3)
                               64 W  output initial weight (1)
-      combine multiple items by using a string, or add selected numbers together by default, mcx only saves detector ID and partial-path data -x [0|1]      (--saveexit)    1 to save photon exit positions and directions setting -x to 1 also implies setting '-d' to 1.
+      combine multiple items by using a string,or add selected numbers together by default, mcx only saves detector ID and partial-path data -x [0|1]      (--saveexit)    1 to save photon exit positions and directions setting -x to 1 also implies setting '-d' to 1.